 Combining anthropology, sociology urban studies, and psychology, Zhang’s research is innovative, interdisciplinary, and influential.
 Her projects have been supported by grants from the National Science Foundation, the Guggenheim Foundation, and the Wenner-Gren Foundation for Anthropological Research.

 Among her honors are a Guggenheim Fellowship in 2008–09 and a UC Davis Chancellor’s Fellowship in 2004-05, both given to scholars for outstanding achievements in their fields, and a UC President’s Research Fellowship in the Humanities in 2001–02.

-She is the 2013-15 president of the Society for East Asian Anthropology of the American Anthropological Association.
+She served as the 2013-15 president of the Society for East Asian Anthropology of the American Anthropological Association.
 She is a member of the Scientific Advisory Board for the Max Planck Institute for Social Anthropology in Halle, Germany, and is a co-editor for an Oxford University Press’ Issues of Globalization book series.
 She also served on the Cultural Anthropology Program Advisory/Review Panel for the National Science Foundation in 2006–09.
 A popular speaker, Zhang has been invited to address scholarly meetings and give lectures at various academic institutions in North America, China and Europe.